jrforrest/optbot/README.md

 * Exports values given into environment variables when eval'd
 * Automatic help generation
 * Allows multiple uses of options, and access to all given values
+* Allows access to parameters not parsed as flags or values to flags via argv and argc

 Examples
 --------